-- 3) If more than one Recreation team member is involved in resident activity, one person will remain with residents while other team members report to Resident Care Centre in their RHA/neighbourhood and takes direction from Nurse in charge - 4) If volunteers are in the building assisting with program activities, they will assist Recreation team as directed by the Incident Manager. - 5) The Incident Manager will ensure Recreation team and volunteers are made aware of the evacuation procedure being followed and assist with moving residents. - 6) As assigned by Incident Manager or Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties assigned by Incident Manager - 7) If evacuation of the building has been declared, once residents have been triaged, program team go to WHITE zone and assist loading residents into transport or help monitor area and keep residents calm. - 8) Travel to relocation site(s) and assist as needed.
+- Bring elevators down to Pier 1 and lock them with service switch - Check Staff Room, Delivery Area, Bathrooms, Hairdressing Salon and Activity Room - Ensure check room procedure is followed.
+The door to the affected room and all other doors must be closed following the check room procedure - During business hours, the hairdresser is to shut off all equipment, remain with residents in the salon unless otherwise directed - 4) If volunteers are in the building assisting with program activities, they will assist Recreation team as directed by the Incident Manager. - 5) The Incident Manager will ensure Recreation team and volunteers are made aware of the evacuation procedure being followed and assist with moving residents. - 6) As assigned by Incident Manager or Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties. - 7) If evacuation of the building has been declared, once residents have been triaged, program team go to WHITE zone and assist loading residents into transport vehicles. - 8) Travel to relocation site(s) and assist as needed.